-The Four Pillars of Digital MarketingPosted by Ryan Jones on Oct 31, 2018.
-Reading time: 4 mins
+The four pillars of digital marketingPosted by Ryan Jones on Oct 31, 2018.
+Reading time: 5 mins

-Whether your company is just starting out, or is looking to expand its customer base, digital marketing is an essential part of any company’s long-term plan.
-Using tried-and-true tactics like Search Engine Optimised keywords and Pay Per Click Advertising is a crucial part of attracting the right customers.
+Whether your company is just starting out or is looking to expand its customer base, digital marketing is an essential part of any company’s long-term plan.
+Using tried-and-true tactics like Search Engine Optimisation and Pay Per Click Advertising is a crucial part of attracting the right customers.

-If these pillars of digital marketing have your head spinning - don’t get too frazzled, that's where we come in!
-Refuel Creative can help you master these vital tools and provide you with strategic marketing and technology advise so that you can concentrate on what you do best.
+If these pillars of digital marketing have your head spinning, that's where we come in!
+Refuel Creative can help you master these vital tactics and provide you with strategic marketing and technology advise so that you can concentrate on what you do best.

 Search Engine Optimisation (SEO)